hcsullivan12/DarkGeant4-HunterSullivan/README.md

 Geant4.9.6 and lua5.2+ is required.
 Please be sure to have **lua5.2-dev** packages installed on your computer, otherwise the program simply won't compile.

-Also note that I'm developing against Geant4.9.6, earlier/later versions may be incomptabile with DarkGeant4.

 ## Building DarkGeant4

 In the working directory, type the following commands to build the application.
 Be aware the commands may need some modifications to suit your particular environment.